 Alicia accompanies Devlin to Rio de Janeiro, where the two fall in love, despite his misgivings about her character.
 Their happiness is interrupted when his colleague Paul Prescott (Louis Calhern) assigns Alicia to become romantically involved with Alex Sebastian (Claude Rains), to find out what he and his associates are manufacturing.

 On the evening she is to attend a dinner party at the Sebastian home, Alicia (wearing an Edith Head-designed evening dress) meets with Devlin and Prescott beforehand.
 He opens a jewel case holding a luxurious diamond necklace rented for the occasion and puts it on her.

-According to Hollywood Jewels (by Penny Proddow, Debra Healy and Marion Fasel): “Though there is no screen credit, the diamond necklace came from Harry Winston, whose trademark – leaf-shaped clusters of medium-size marquise, pear-shaped, and round diamonds – identified it.
-Here, the diamonds are set in flexible platinum mounts inspired by a holly wreath.”
+According to Hollywood Jewels: “Though there is no screen credit, the diamond necklace came from Harry Winston, whose trademark – leaf-shaped clusters of medium-size marquise, pear-shaped, and round diamonds – identified it.
+Here, the diamonds are set in flexible platinum mounts inspired by a holly wreath” (Proddow et al, 143).

 The Rest of the Story

 The story continues with Alicia’s marriage to Sebastian, her ongoing contact with Devlin, her husband’s discovery that he’s married to an American agent, and the consequences of that realization.
 I won’t spoil the movie by revealing more of the plot, but I will promise that more spectacular jewels, a key as a significant prop, and an incredibly tender love scene await you.
 This movie poster says it all.